 Most every culture has some type of mythology to help them explain their world and relate to it spiritually, but no other culture besides Israel has a mythology which implicates them: the history of Israel portrays this nation as stubborn and wicked, it claims to be rooted in actual historical events, and it is interlaced with extensive family trees.
 This is both unique and compelling: such a history could not have been fabricated by people as we know them to be … it must therefore be true.

 In other words, asserting that Israel contrived their own history, in any way or fashion, contradicts the very essence of human nature in a profound manner.
-Only fools promote slander which contradicts commonly known facts, and no people group slanders itself.
-It is unreasonable to postulate that an entire nation did this to themselves, for no apparent reason, and left no trace of the deception.
+Only fools promote slander which contradicts commonly known facts, and no people group knowingly slanders itself.
+It is unreasonable to postulate that an entire nation did this to themselves, for no apparent reason, and left no trace of the fact that it was deception.
 It is, in fact, preposterous, a contradiction in every respect.

 This ancient covenant, or testament, was a formal agreement between God and Israel which stated that if Israel would obey God’s laws and serve Him as a people in the way He prescribed, God promised that He would miraculously give them a homeland, prosper, enrich and empower them as a nation in amazing and supernatural ways and allow them to rule over other nations which were much more powerful than they.
 However, if they chose to disobey Him and rebel against Him as a people, He promised to punish them extremely severely and scatter them among the nations as slaves, pilgrims and strangers, leaving them with no homeland yet causing them to persist like this and retain their identity as a distinct, persecuted people until they repented and turned back to Him as a nation.
 Such promises are unheard of in any other nation — and are evidently impossible to guarantee by natural means.